manuparra/FreeIPA/README.md

 `ipa config-mod --defaultshell=/bin/bash`
 8. Create a few users: `ipa user-add manuparra --first=Manuel --last=Parra --password`

->- Create the home folder for the user created:`mkdir -m0750 -p /home/mparra`
+- Create the home folder for the user created:`mkdir -m0750 -p /home/mparra`
->- Set permissions for the user: `chown XXXXXXXX:XXXXXXXX /home/mparra/` where `XXXXXXXX` is the UID returned by item `8`
+- Set permissions for the user: `chown XXXXXXXX:XXXXXXXX /home/mparra/` where `XXXXXXXX` is the UID returned by item `8`

-9. Check if IPA works
+9. Check if IPA works.
+Exit of the server and try to connect: `ssh manuparra@192.168.10.220` If it is working, ssh ask to you about change your password and retype it twice.
+If you can access to the server, IPA server is Working.